JuneauPlayz/cs4800-project/docs/project_deliverables_submission_index.md

 Version: 1.1
 Date: May 12, 2026

-This index maps the instructor's requested deliverables to the files in this repository.
+This index maps the deliverables to the files in this repository.
 PDF versions of every generated markdown document live in `docs/pdf/`.

 ## Submission Checklist